Merck Receives FDA Approval of its CMV drug Prevymis

 The decision was made based on data from a phase 3 trial in which a significantly fewer amount of subjects developed a clinically significant CMV infection or discontinued treatment when treated with letermovir (38%, n = 122/325) compared with placebo (61%, n = 103/170; P <.0001).
 The 24-week study period also revealed that all-cause mortality was lower in patients receiving letermovir (12%) than placebo (17%).

 “Our findings demonstrate that letermovir is a significant and welcomed advance in the prevention of clinically significant CMV infection and lowers mortality in this highly vulnerable patient population,” said Francisco M. Marty, MD, an associate professor of medicine at Harvard Medical School and an attending physician in transplant and oncology infectious diseases at the Dana-Farber Cancer Institute and Brigham and Women’s Hospital, in a statement.

 The recommended dose of letermovir was set at 480 mg, given up to Day 28 post-transplantation starting from Day 0, administered once daily.
 The drug can be continued until Day 100 post-transplantation.
 It is also available in 240 mg, to be used with co-administered cyclosporine.

-Prevymis is expected to be available in December.
-The list price (wholesaler acquisition cost) per day for Prevymis tablets is $195.00 and for Prevymis injection is $270.00.
-Wholesaler acquisition costs do not include discounts that may be paid on the product.
+Privy is expected to be available in December.
+The list price (wholesale acquisition cost) per day for Prevymis tablets is $195.00 and for Prevymis injection is $270.00.
+Wholesaler acquisition costs do not include discounts that may be paid for the product.